Saturday, August 28, 2010

 Camera-less

-Well folks, here I sit—camera-less, and consequently, on the brink of a nervous breakdown.
-For two solid weeks, no less.
-That’s 14 whole days in rural America with animals, unpredictable weather, and the daily potential for YouTube-worthy chaos... and I’ve got nothing but a dusty old cell phone to capture it.
+Well, folks, here I sit—camera-less and teetering on the brink of a full-blown nervous breakdown.
+Two solid weeks like this.
+Fourteen whole days in rural America with animals, unpredictable weather, and a daily chance of headline-making chaos. . . and the only thing I’ve got to document it is a dusty old cell phone that should be in a museum.

-DH left for work Monday, which is normal.
-What’s not normal is that he packed up both my camera and my video recorder like he was prepping for an award-winning documentary.
-He's heading to Washington, D.C. for the 8/28 Restoring Honor Rally, and apparently, restoring my sanity wasn’t high on his list of priorities.
+Jim left for work Monday, which is normal.
+What’s not normal is that he packed up my camera and my video recorder like he was heading o

 Now, I do technically have a phone with a camera.
-But let’s be real—it’s more of a “dumb phone with delusions of grandeur.”
-It takes photos that look like they were snapped through a potato.
-And worse, I have no earthly idea how to get those photos into the computer.
-I don’t even know if it uses a cord, a cloud, or smoke signals.
+But let’s be honest—it’s a dumb phone with delusions of grandeur.
+It takes photos that look like they were shot through a potato.
+And worse, I have no clue how to get those photos into the computer.
+Does it use a cord?
+A cloud?
+Carrier pigeons?

-In my moment of desperation, I turned to my grandson—resident tech guru and the reason I didn’t beat the cordless phone system into submission with a hammer.
+In my moment of desperation, I turned to my grandson—the resident tech guru and the reason the cordless phone system survived instead of meeting a hammer-related fate.
 He’s the one who figured out the DVD player, the TV with three remotes, and the defrost feature on the microwave.
-I figured if anyone could help me, he could.
+If anyone could help me, it’d be him.

 Nope.

-He took one look at the phone and said, “Yeah...
+He looked at the phone, scratched his head, and said, “Yeah. . .
 I got nothin’.”

-This is the same kid who once built a gaming PC from scratch and programmed the thermostat to automatically turn up the heat at 6 a.m.
-But even he can’t drag a picture off this dinosaur of a phone.
+This is the same kid who built a gaming PC from scratch and programmed the thermostat to turn the heat up at 6 a.m.—but apparently, getting a photo off this relic is beyond his powers.

-To be fair, cell phones don’t really work out here unless you climb a tree, hold a metal bucket over your head, and whisper sweet nothings to the nearest satellite.
-So I guess I can’t expect him to work magic with a device that might as well be powered by hamster wheel.
+To be fair, cell phones don’t really work out here unless you climb a tree, hold a metal bucket over your head, and sweet-talk a passing satellite.
+So I guess I shouldn’t expect him to work magic with a device that probably runs on coal.

-If anyone out there in the digital ether knows how to coax photos out of an ancient cell phone and into a Windows computer without having to sacrifice a floppy disk or fire up a dial-up modem, I’m all ears.
+If anyone out there in the digital ether knows how to coax photos out of an ancient cell phone and into a Windows computer—without sacrificing a floppy disk or firing up a dial-up modem—I’m listening.

-At this point, I’d even consider mailing the phone to someone and having them fax the photos back to me.
+At this point, I’d happily mail the phone to someone and have them fax the pictures back to me.

-If you don’t have a camera, the pig will dance, the goats will juggle, and the barn cat will give birth to kittens on top of your best lace tablecloth... while wearing a tiara.
+If you don’t have a camera, the pig will dance, the goats will juggle, and the barn cat will give birth to kittens right on top of your best lace tablecloth. . . while wearing a tiara.

 So until my camera returns, I’ll be documenting life the way our forefathers did—by shouting across the yard, "Hey!
 Remember this later in case I forget!"